adore/daylight/doc/develop.md

 * `associated` is always a collection
 * `remoted` may be either a member or a collection

 > FUTURE: Can this be consolidated?
-Is there any reason why remoted couldn't
+Is there any reason why `remoted` couldn't
-> just be an associated from the client point of view?
+> just be an `associated` from the client point of view?
 We can detect if it
-> is a collection vs. a memember.
+> is a collection vs. a member.

 ### Request Parameters